chrisnoonan98675/site/xl-release/how-to/configure-active-failover.markdown

 ### Configure cluster member connection details

-Each cluster node must know about all nodes in the cluster (including itself).
+Each node must know about all nodes in the cluster (including itself).
 This information *must* be the same on every node.
 It is defined in the `xl.cluster.members` section.
 For example:

     members = [
         {hostname: "node-1.example.com", clusterPort: 5531 }